gamecat69/aws/README.md

 Clone the files to the default webroot
 <code>git clone https://github.com/gamecat69/aws-ec2</code>

-## Example to access a page in a browser
+## Example to access a page in a browser after git clone
 http://--publicurl--/aws-ec2/meta-data.php